Monopod: Camera and imaging use

 Monopods are often equipped with a ball swivel, allowing some freedom to pan and tilt the camera while the monopod remains relatively stationary.

 Walking sticks or "trekking poles" exist that have a 1/4"-20 threaded stud on the top of the handle, usually covered by a cap when not in use, allowing them to double as a camera monopod.
 The user would usually need to carry a ball swivel adapter separately and mount it as needed.

 Monopods used with a smartphone or camera to take selfie photographs beyond the normal reach of the arm are known as selfie sticks, and (depending on the model) may have Bluetooth connectivity.

 Ways of attaching a camera

 There are two ways to attach your camera to a monopod.
 The first is to screw the monopod's screw thread directly into the camera body.
 This is fine if you're using a fairly small, light lens.

 If you're shooting using a long, heavy telephoto lens, it's better to use a tripod mount ring.
 This fixes the monopod to the lens rather than the camera body, giving better balance and stopping the monopod from rotating in your hands as you try to position it.

 There are various different types of monopod head available, and ball heads offer the most flexibility.
 They allow you to shoot in portrait or landscape orientation, and angle your camera to adjust for any sloping of the monopod.

+Binoculars

+A finnstick is the name given by birdwatchers to a stick used to support binoculars.
+One end of the stick is attached or wedged between the two tubes of the binoculars while the other end rests against the user's midsection or held upright.
+The finnstick is especially useful when watching migration (e.g. seabirds, raptors) when the horizon may be scanned for hours to find migrant birds.
+As the name implies, the stick was invented in Finland, but is now also used in other countries, mainly in Europe.
+Alternative strategies for steadying the binoculars include supporting the arms against the body.